appwrite/appwrite/docs/tutorials/add-translations.md

 We use [PO Editor](https://poeditor.com/) to manage all our translations in a convenient way.
 The first step is to join the Appwrite Project on PO Editor using [our invite link](https://poeditor.com/join/project?hash=BNrWbRXyk6).

 On the home page, you can see all the languages that we currently support and the progress in each one.
-You can choose to be help us complete the existing translations or add new ones.
+You can choose to help us complete the existing translations or add new ones.

 ![Home Page](images/home-page.png)

-Once you've chosen the languages you want to contribute to, click on **Join Translation** with your email ID and name or choose one of the OAuth providers.
+Once you've chosen the languages, you want to contribute to, click on **Join Translation** with your email ID and name or choose one of the OAuth providers.

 Continue with the rest of the process until you arrive at your dashboard.

 ![Dashboard](images/dashboard.png)

-Your request might be pending, so you can ping us on Discord and we'll make the process faster 😀 .
-Once your request has been accepeted, you can proceed.
+Your request might be pending, so you can ping us on Discord, and we'll make the process faster 😀 .
+Once your request has been accepted, you can proceed.

 ![Get Started](images/guide.png)